22 Identifying and formatting submodels

 This structure makes it easier to focus on specific model components, understand or modify them, without being overwhelmed by the entire codebase.

 All included files share the same namespace.
-Therefore, utility functions—such as clamp01 or random-between—can be stored in a shared file (e.g., root/utils/clamp.nls) and referenced in the main __includes list:
+Therefore, common utility functions can be stored in a single shared file that can be referenced in the main __includes list of different models or .nlogo files.

 We can see that assign-path-cost has a somewhat ambiguous position: it is clearly related to route calculation, but it is actually called in map, inside create-map, not in another procedure in routes or directly in setup.